franciscoj-londonoh/Motion-Compensated-Pulse-Rate-Estimation/README.md

 Dataset
 You will be using the [Troika](https://ieeexplore.ieee.org/document/6905737) dataset to build your algorithm.
 Find the dataset under datasets/troika/training_data.
 The README in that folder will tell you how to interpret the data.
 The starter code contains a function to help load these files.

-* Apply the pulse rate algorithm on a clinical application and compute more clinically meaningful features and discover healthcare trends.
+* Part 3: Clinical application.
+Apply the pulse rate algorithm on a clinical application and compute more clinically meaningful features and discover healthcare trends.
 Part 2: Clinical Application
 Now that you have built your pulse rate algorithm and tested your algorithm to know it works, we can use it to compute more clinically meaningful features and discover healthcare trends.